dtopio/inf-651-quiz-game-app/README.md

 ## Technologies

-* ReactJS
+* ReactJS (v19)
-* React Router
+* React Router (v7) for client-side routing
+* Context API for state management
-* TailwindCSS for styling
+* TailwindCSS (v4) for styling with animations
 * `useState` and `useEffect` hooks
+* localStorage API for data persistence
+* Vite for fast development and building

 ---